jwpaine/stock-watch/README.md

 ### Frontend

-Built with React and hosted directly from an S3 bucket.
+Built with React and Scss, and hosted directly from an S3 bucket.

 ### Backend